bcornec/Lab-git/Docker/README.md

 ![Owncloud sqlite setup](/Docker/img/owncloud_setup.png)

-In order to install owncloud on another database:
+In order to install owncloud on a mysql/mariadb database:

-   1. Wipe `config.php` to have the setup page proposed again by the application.
-   2. Add the `php-mysql` package to your Dockerfile in the relevant part.
+   1. `php-mysql` package has been added to the Dockerfile.
-   3. Start the application but use `docker-compose up -d --build` to force the rebuild of the Dockerfile.

 ![Owncloud sqlite setup](/Docker/img/owncloud_setup_db.png)